Dubai Police rescue driver after cruise control malfunctions on major road

-Dubai Police rescued a motorist whose cruise control malfunctioned, and could no longer control the car.
+Dubai Police rushed to the rescue of a motorist who reported that the cruise control of their car was malfunctioning.
+The motorist could no longer control the car and called the emergency helpline for urgent assistance.

-The authority took said that the motorist called the emergency number and asked for urgent assistance when they realised they could no longer control their car.
+The traffic patrol responded within minutes, reaching Sheikh Mohammed Bin Zayed Road and securing the area around the vehicle.

 Detailing the incident, he said, "Given the vehicle's immense danger on the high-speed road, the patrols quickly secured the area around it and activated warning signs for other motorists.
 They then worked to reassure the visibly distressed driver.
 One of the patrols then positioned in front of the vehicle and began gradually bringing it to a stop while the other patrols secured the lane behind it."